Outlets at Legends

 The Outlets at Legends is an upscale outlet center in Sparks, Nevada, owned and managed by RED Development.
 Legends contains around 45 retailers and restaurants and it is anchored by Scheels All Sports.
 Lowes and Target also anchor the mall.
-A casino, Legends Bay Casino, went into construction in 2021.
+A casino, Legends Bay Casino, was added in 2022.

 History

 Legends, which opened in 2008, was the 2008–2009 title sponsor of the PGA Tour’s Reno-Tahoe Open at Montrêux Golf & County Club.
 Title sponsorship was dropped for the 2010 tournament.

 Legends' master plan include plans for an upscale casino resort, a 6,500-seat arena, entertainment venues (including a megaplex with 13 screens plus an IMAX screen) and additional restaurants and shopping.
 Throughout the shopping center there are plaques and sculptures to commemorate individuals throughout Nevada's history.
 The IMAX (the only IMAX in the Reno area) is built at the Legends Outlets Mall as of January 2014.